Covered on this page:

 I have a degree in one language

-With the introduction of the English Baccalaureate (EBacc), it is likely that more students than ever before will be studying an MFL.
+With the introduction of the English Baccalaureate (EBacc), it is likely that more students than ever before will be studying a language.
 You can train to teach German, French or Spanish, either by themselves or along with a shortage subject – maths, chemistry or physics.

-In England, MFL subject knowledge enhancement courses are available in French, German or Spanish.
+In England, languages subject knowledge enhancement courses are available in French, German or Spanish.

 If you need to learn the language as a complete beginner, please contact the course provider.
 You should apply for these courses when you apply for your training place.